 I asked this question over on Facebook and got many answers from readers.
 Here are some of their picks for great travel shoes:

-Clark’s (so comfortable!), Born, Toms (good support!), Tieks flats (worth every penny!), Vasque hiking shoes (lightweight!), Josef Siebel sneakers (totally European!), Keens (these had a few votes), Merrells, & Cole Haan’s line with Nike soles
+Clark’s (so comfortable!), Born (supportive and great quality!), Toms, Tieks flats (worth every penny!), Vasque lightweight hiking boots, Josef Siebel sneakers (totally European!), Keens (these had a few votes), Merrells (travel shoes for walking!), & Cole Haan’s weekender shoes.

 Like this post?
 You might like these, too: